WybeNetwork/VistaPanel-Themes/README.md

 CDN for themes can be located at ~~https://cdn.vptofficial.me/~~ https://vpt.cdn.wybenetwork.com/.

-Our Docs for Themes can be located at ~~https://docs.vptofficial.me/~~ https://docs.wybenetwork.com/ **(Under Construction)**.
+Our Docs for Themes can be located at ~~https://docs.vptofficial.me/~~ https://docs.wybenetwork.com/.
 Don't worry, we have tried to make it as simple as possible :smile:

 Our main Discord Server is at: https://discord.gg/zArW8kC